kraxel-dev/colmap-fusion-framework/README.md

 ## Cost logging

 1. Find a way to wrap loss function around cost in ResidualCostTracker
+2. Add residual tracking to tcf
-2. Eventually remove ceres_eval_utils completely, once newer ResidualCostTracker is validated to all use cases.
+3. Eventually remove ceres_eval_utils completely, once newer ResidualCostTracker is validated to all use cases.

 ## OdomEdgesManager